lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 combines with an OR operator the value received with the Target Value.

-## ESiid-DID, LAiid-DID CDF
+## THGiid-DID, APPiid-DID CDA

-These functions are used to process respectively the End System and the LA Device Identifier (DID).
-LAiid-DID CDF is less common, since current LPWAN technologies frames contain a single address.
+These functions are used to process respectively the Thing and the Application Device Identifier (DID).
+APPiid-DID CDA is less common, since current LPWAN technologies frames contain a single address.

-The IID value is computed from the device ID present in the Layer 2 header.
-The computation depends on the technology and the device ID  size.
+The IID value is computed from the Device ID present in the Layer 2 header.
+The computation depends on the technology and the Device ID size.

-In the downstream direction, these CDF are used to determine the L2 addresses used by the LPWAN.
+In the downstream direction, these CDA are used to determine the L2 addresses used by the LPWAN.

 ## Compute-\*